 Her photography and multimedia work has been honored by the American Society of Newspaper Editors (ASNE) community service photojournalism award , DART Coverage of Trauma, Casey Medals for Meritorious Journalism on Children & Families, Best of the West, Newspaper Press Photographer’s Association-Best of Photojournalism, Society of Press Journalists, Society for News Design, and nominated for a Pulitzer Prize.

 In 2011 she received a fellowship from the Knight Digital Media Center, News Entrepreneur Bootcamp at the University of Southern California.
-While in attendance, she honed plans for her website, RescueNews.net, an online publication dedicated to reporting animal news and issues in the Pacific Northwest.
+While in attendance, she honed plans for AnimalsNorthwest.com, an online publication dedicated to reporting animal news and issues in the Pacific Northwest.

 That year Ducey also directed a documentary short film, "When the Lights Go Out" screened at the Seattle International Film Festival.

-She is a current member of the Newspaper Press Photographer Association, Investigative Reporters and Editors, Online Journalist Association, the American Society of Picture Professionals, Society of Professional Journalists, and Hub Seattle for social entrepreneurs, from where she operates her photography business out of Pioneer Square in downtown Seattle.
-Last year she served as Creative Lead for the Social Venture Partners' SVP Fast Pitch Seattle.
+She is a current member of the Newspaper Press Photographer Association, Investigative Reporters and Editors, Online Journalist Association, Society of Professional Journalists, the Society of Environmental Journalists, and Impact Hub Seattle for social entrepreneurs, from where she operates her photography business out of Pioneer Square in downtown Seattle.

 Karen graduated from the University of Wisconsin-Madison with a BA in political science.
 Later, she attended the MFA Photography program in New York City at the School of Visual Arts for two years.
 Recently she updated her multimedia skills through programs at the Seattle Community Colleges.